-- Digital representation of most everything, including sound - Cheap digital processing, enabled by Moore's Law (geometric scaling of mass produced integrated circuits), that allows us to transform and process our digital representations - Cheap mass storage, also enabled by Moore's Law, that allows us to store, transport, and retrieve the digital representations - Cheap digital bandwidth, allowing us to transport and retrieve data electronically and optically around the world
+- Digital representation of most everything, including sound, images, and video - Cheap digital processing, enabled by Moore's Law (geometric scaling of mass produced integrated circuits), that allows us to transform and process our digital representations - Cheap mass storage, also enabled by Moore's Law, that allows us to store, transport, and retrieve the digital representations - Cheap digital bandwidth, allowing us to transport and retrieve data electronically and optically around the world

-The scaling trends in storage, processing, and bandwidth have all crossed key inflection points within your lifetime, enabling these audio (and video) applications to cross from inconceivable to common place.
-Putting these together, the operation of today's smart phones exploit the fact that sound can be captured as voltages, digitized into binary numbers, processed, stored compactly digitally, transmitted from point-to-point, and reproduced back into sound.
+The scaling trends in storage, processing, and bandwidth have all crossed key inflection points within your lifetime, enabling these audio and video applications to cross from inconceivable to common place.
+Putting these together, the operation of today's smart phones exploit the fact that sound and video can be captured as voltages, digitized into binary numbers, processed, stored compactly digitally, transmitted from point-to-point, and reproduced back into sound and video.